bmulholland/apollo-option-resolution/README.md

              ~~~~~~~
 ````

-Then, to fix the error, uncomment the setting `node-linker=hoisted` in `.npmrc`.
+Then, to fix the error, run `pnpm working`.
 Run again: error goes away.

+You can see the commands in package.json, but all they're doing is setting & unsetting node-linker=hoisted

 ```